orenlab/pytmbot/docs/docker.md

 ALLOWED_ADMINS_IDS=[00000000000, 00000000000]
 # Set Docker Socket o TCP param.
 Usually: unix:///var/run/docker.sock:
 DOCKER_HOST='unix:///var/run/docker.sock'
+# Salt is used to generate TOTP (Time-Based One-Time Password) secrets and to verify the TOTP code.
+AUTH_SALT="PLS, INSERT HERE ONLY BASE32 string"
 ```

 Then press `Ctrl + X` followed by `Y` to save your changes and exit the `nano` editor.